 Bank securities

-Banks are also subject to their own laws, resulting in their investment products generally avoiding registration.
-While it’s safe to assume bank securities are exempt, bank holding company securities are not.
-Bank holding companies are organizations that own banks, plus other types of companies.
-Bank of America is an example of a bank holding company; in addition to their banking services, they own other companies like Merrill Lynch.
-And therefore, Bank of America securities (including their common stock) are not exempt from registration.
-However, a security issued by a bank only focused on banking activities is exempt.
+Bank holding companies are organizations that own banks and may also own other types of companies.
+Bank of America is an example of a bank holding company; in addition to banking services, it owns other companies like Merrill Lynch.
+Because of this structure, Bank of America securities (including its common stock) are not exempt from registration.

 Non-profit securities